Rebate Forms & Documents

 AHRI (Air Conditioning, Heating and Refrigeration Institute) – the trade association representing more than 350 manufacturers of air conditioning, heating and commercial refrigeration equipment.
 AHRI is home to the industry’s three performance certification programs for indoor comfort and commercial refrigeration equipment and components.

-Grant Application (Attachment A) – a form you need to fill out and submit to Tacoma Power to qualify for grant funding.
+Deferred Loan Application– a form you need to fill out and submit to Tacoma Power to qualify for grant funding.
 Each household must complete this form in addition to the program application.

 Authorized Representative – someone granted legal authority to act on owner’s behalf.